IB-Lenhardt-AG/tamsys-api/README.md

 ## About IB-Lenhardt

-IB-Lenhardt AG is a global provider of software solutions and consulting services in the field of vehicle type approval and homologation.
+IB-Lenhardt AG is a global provider of software solutions and consulting services in the field of type approval and homologation.

 More information:
 https://ib-lenhardt.com